Vanuatu ICJ Initiative

 The ICJ has, for the first time, officially categorised the climate crisis as an "urgent and existential threat" and emphasised that "cooperation is not a matter of choice for states but a pressing need and a legal obligation."

-As the main judicial body of the UN, this opinion provides judges with definitive guidance in climate lawsuits and will shape climate cases for decades to come.
-This decision can now be used to demand that our governments and parliaments take more ambitious action on climate change, comply with the Paris Agreement, and other national and international climate laws.
+As the highest court of the United Nations, this legal opinion provides judges worldwide with clear guidance on climate litigation and will shape climate jurisprudence for decades to come.
+The ICJ opinion can now be used to demand more ambitious climate protection measures from governments and parliaments, to ensure compliance with the Paris Agreement, and to implement national and international climate laws.

 The world's highest court has spoken.
 This isn't just a legal opinion; it's a global imperative – will nations listen?